-- To receive and adopt the directors' statement and the audited financial statements for the (Resolution 1) financial year ended 31 December 2016, together with the independent auditors' report thereon. - 2.
-To re-elect Mr Oliver Khaw Kar Heng, a Director retiring under regulation 101 of the (Resolution 2) Company's Constitution. - 3.
-To re-elect Mr Tung Zhihong, Paul, a Director retiring under regulation 101 of the Company's (Resolution 3) Constitution. - 4.
-To approve directors' fees of \$\$200,000 for the financial year ending 31 December 2017 (Resolution 4) payable half-yearly in arrears (2016: \$\$200,000). - 5.
-To re-appoint Ernst & Young LLP as auditors of the Company for the financial year ending (Resolution 5) 31 December 2017, and to authorise the directors to fix their remuneration. - 6.
+- To receive and adopt the directors' statement and the audited financial statements for the financial year ended 31 December 2017, together with the independent auditors' report thereon - 2.
+To re-elect Ms Elaine Low, a Director retiring under regulation 101 of the Company's (Resolution 2) - 3.
+To re-elect Mr Liow Keng Teck, a Director retiring under regulation 101 of the Company's (Resolution 3) Constitution. - 4.
+To approve directors' fees of \$\$200,000 for the financial year ending 31 December 2018 (Resolution 4) payable half-yearly in arrears (2017: \$\$200,000). - 5.
+To re-appoint Ernst & Young LLP as auditors of the Company for the financial year ending (Resolution 5) 31 December 2018, and to authorise the directors to fix their remuneration. - 6.
 To transact any other ordinary business that may properly be transacted at an annual general meeting.